 - (a) Live or cut trees or greens (branches, boughs, etc.) are not permitted in university-owned buildings. - (b) Artificial trees must be of a certified slow-burning or fire-resistant material.
-Trees not meeting this standard will not be permitted. - (c) Artificial trees may be located in student rooms as long as the tree does not exceed two feet in height.

-(d) Metallic trees shall be lit only by indirect lighting.
-Lighting sets are not to be hung on metallic trees (possible shock hazard).

-(4) Electrical appliances and electronic equipment

-(a) Limitations in the availability of power to each room/suite/apartment as well as concern for fire hazards place restrictions on the types of equipment allowed in student rooms/suites/apartments.
+Trees not meeting this standard will not be permitted. - (c) Artificial trees may be located in student rooms as long as the tree does not exceed two feet in height. - (d) Metallic trees shall be lit only by indirect lighting.
+Lighting sets are not to be hung on metallic trees (possible shock hazard). - (4) Electrical appliances and electronic equipment - (a) Limitations in the availability of power to each room/suite/apartment as well as concern for fire hazards place restrictions on the types of equipment allowed in student rooms/suites/apartments.
 For this reason, cooking is only permitted in student rooms/suites/apartments in approved combination microwave/refrigerators, or in microwave ovens using nine hundred watts or less.
-Residents will be held responsible for ensuring that their electrical appliances and electronic equipment conform to the following guidelines.

-(b) Approved electrical and electronic equipment and appliances are:

-(i) Combination microwave/refrigerator units.

-(ii) Compact portable refrigerators (size may not exceed 5.0 cubic feet, thirty-six inches in height and 1.5 amps).
+Residents will be held responsible for ensuring that their electrical appliances and electronic equipment conform to the following guidelines. - (b) Approved electrical and electronic equipment and appliances are: - (i) All electrical appliances must be UL or CSA approved and used with a surge protector. - (ii) Coffee makers with no exposed hot surface (such as Keurig). - (iii) Combination microwave/refrigerator units. - (iv) Compact portable refrigerators (size may not exceed 5.0 cubic feet, thirty-six inches in height and 1.5 amps). - (v) Curling/flat irons.

+(vi) Hair dryers.

-(iii) Microwave ovens that do not exceed nine hundred watts.
+(vii) Microwave ovens that do not exceed nine hundred watts.

-(iv) Powerstrips with surge protectors.
+(viii) Power strips with surge protectors.
 It is unsafe to plug one power strip into another.

-(v) Televisions, stereos/radios, CD/DVD/blu-ray players, chargers, computers and peripherals.
+(ix) Televisions, stereos/radios, CD/DVD/blu-ray players, gaming systems, chargers, computers and peripherals.

-(vi) All electrical appliances must be UL or CSA approved and used with a surge protector.

-(vii) Coffee makers with no exposed hot surface (such as Keurig).

-(viii) Window fans.
+(x) Window fans.

-(ix) Hair dryers.

-(x) Curling/flat irons.

 (c) Un-approved or restricted electrical and electronic equipment and appliances include, but are not limited to:

+(i) Air conditioners.

+(ii) Air fryers.

-(i) Appliances with exposed heating elements.
+(iii) Appliances with exposed heating elements.
 Among other things this includes the George Foreman grill and all similar devices.

-(ii) Hot plates, toasters and toaster ovens.

-(iii) Air conditioners.

-(iv) Quartz halogen lights.
+(iv) Crock pots.

-(v) Portable heaters.
+(v) Deep fryers.

-(vi) Extension cords.

-(vii) Multi-plug adapters.

-(viii) Electric blankets.
+(vi) Electric blankets.

-(ix) Percolator or drip coffee pots.

-(x) Wax warmers (bulb or element).

-(xi) Lava lamps.

-(xii) Sandwich makers.

-(xiii) Electric woks.
+(vii) Electric woks.

+(viii) Extension cords.

+(ix) Fog machines.